TalunZhang/SmarterASP.NET-web-deploy/README.md

 ---

-### Requirements
-- Administrator access to the simply.com account, to access the required credentials.

----

 ### Setup
 1. Locate the repository you want to automate Simply web deployment in.
 2. Select the `Actions` tab.